-Model updates: Like its superstar MX sibling Honda's Enduro, competition-ready CRF450RX took a major evolutionary leap forward in 21YM and receives further refinements for 22YM, offering smoother drivability from new ECU settings plus a damping re-valve for the Showa suspension improving balance between front and rear, and overall control.
+Model updates: Developed by RedMoto on the basis of the CRF 450RX Enduro, the new CRF 400RX Enduro is conceived and developed with the concept of the usability of the engine by softening the response to the touch of the gas and the power delivery of the engine to adapt it to the needs of all fans of the Honda brand.
+The 2022YM receives further refinements, offering smoother drivability from new ECU settings plus a damping re-valve for the Showa suspension improving balance between front and rear, and overall control.
 The frame remains unchanged, and is the exact same frame used on the CRF450RX Enduro piloted by Thomas Oldrati, winner of the ISDE 2021.